Yoga for sciatica: Complete Yoga Therapy for Sciatica

 2) Gently raise your head and shoulders and rest the chin in the palms of the hands with the elbows on the floor.

-You can keep the elbows together for a more pronounced arch to the spine.
+3) You can keep the elbows together for a more pronounced arch to the spine.
 Separate the elbows slightly to relieve excess pressure on the neck.

-3) Stretch your legs out with the toes facing outwards.
+4) Stretch your legs out with the toes facing outwards.
 Make sure your lower body is touching the ground.

-4) Relax the whole body and close the eyes.
+5) Relax the whole body and close the eyes.

-5) After some time, gently release the posture.
+6) After some time, gently release the posture.

-Advasana (Reversed corpse pose)
+Advasana (Reversed Corpse Pose)

 We recommend sleeping in Advasana and Jyestikasana for longer time to promote the healing process.

-How to do Advasana (Reversed corpse pose)?
+How to do Advasana (Reversed Corpse Pose)?

 Instructions: